linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 12.12.2025
+- Topic: Decentralized By ID
+- Directory: /posts/2025/December/12
+- Description: ``` The power is back in Your hands!
+Web4 makes You the center of your digital world.
+Your UIID is your decentralized, anonymous digital passport, protecting your privacy across every platform.
+Control your data.
+Control your identity.
+This is Self-Sovereign Identity with Linkspreed and Web4. ```

 ### 11.12.2025
 - Topic: Build Your FREE Social Network
 - Directory: /posts/2025/December/11